The six phases of financial independence

 (I would say it took me until my mid-30s to get my financial life in order through more financial education and improved financial literacy.
 It was a process that took a couple of years although I’m always continuously learning and improving.
 I don’t pretend to know it all.)

 Phase 3 – FI funding.
 In this phase, people start to realize some financial stability.
 Maybe the emergency fund is now fully established.
 Usually an approach to long-term investing has been solidified.
-More than likely, student loan debts are being dissolved for the 20-somethings or 30-somethings OR better still, those types of loans are completely put to rest for good.
+More than likely for younger investors, student loan debts are being put to rest.
+In phase 3, debt management is under control.
+Sure, you might have a mortgage or maybe even a car loan but by this phase you’ve learned to manage your financial behaviour for the better.

 Maybe you’ve already made the crucial decision to become debt-free first or invest first.

-(In speaking about my own FI funding experiences, my wife and I really upped our FI journey once we landed on our two-pronged investing approach: owning a basket of dividend paying stocks for growing income AND continually buying more low-cost ETF units for long-term growth.
-I believed then (like I continue to believe now) our hybrid approach will deliver a masterful 1-2 investing punch to achieve FI.)
+(In writing about my own FI funding experiences, my wife and I really upped our FI journey once we landed on our two-pronged investing approach: owning a basket of dividend paying stocks for growing income AND continually buying more low-cost ETF units for long-term growth.
+This was an investing approach we know we could stick to for the long-haul – and still do.)

 To pause here, phases 1-3 are really about financial organization.

 Phase 4 – FI adoption.
 This phase is where routine, but often diligent combinations of debt repayments + investing are occurring over time.
 Somewhere early in your FI adoption phase, probably in your 20s and 30s, you’ve embraced the merits of having a cash emergency fund.
-In this case, should an emergency or an unfortunate unemployment situation were to occur, it would not cause financial ruin.
+In phase 4 however, beyond cash savings, you now also have investments in the bank to ride out any major financial storm for multiple months or quarters, or maybe even a few years.
+In this phase, most of your financial plan is complete and you’re sticking to it.
+Things seem like they are on autopilot.
+You spend little time sweating the small stuff financially.

 With your FI brain fully engaged, you’re actively executing on your FI plan.
-There is no longer any second-guessing about what to invest in, why; you’re not rattled by stock market noise or various reports.
-You’ve carved out your FI path.
+There is no longer any second-guessing about what to invest in or why.
+You’re engaged.
+Ideally you’re not rattled by the stock market noise.
+You’ve learned to tune out financial experts who think they can predict the financial future.
+(Newsflash: they can’t!)

 Admittedly, because “I’m here” in this phase, I can tell you this is absolutely the longest one.

 The growth curve feels like it’s taking forever.
-Yet looking back, it’s tremendous to see how far we’ve come over the last decade – markets enabling of course.
+Yet looking back, it’s tremendous to see how far we’ve come.

 Phase 5 – FI security.
 This phase is where your basic living needs (home expenses, groceries, other small necessary items like insurance) are covered by the cash flow from your investments (the combination of distributions, dividends, interest, or selling some assets as needed) and/or from passive income sources like rental income or royalties.